MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/scriptblock-element-for-expressionbinding-for-customcontrol-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: ScriptBlock Element for ExpressionBinding for CustomControl for View (Format)
+title: ScriptBlock Element for ExpressionBinding for CustomControl for View
-description: ScriptBlock Element for ExpressionBinding for CustomControl for View (Format)
+description: ScriptBlock Element for ExpressionBinding for CustomControl for View
 ---
-# ScriptBlock Element for ExpressionBinding for CustomControl for View (Format)
+# ScriptBlock Element for ExpressionBinding for CustomControl for View

 Specifies the script whose value is displayed by the control.
 This element is used when defining a custom control view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-CustomControl Element for View (Format)
+- CustomControl Element
-CustomEntries Element for CustomControl for View (Format) CustomEntry Element for CustomEntries for CustomControl for View (Format) CustomItem Element for CustomEntry for CustomControl for View (Format) ExpressionBinding Element for CustomItem for CustomControl for View (Format) ScriptBlock Element for ExpressionBinding for CustomCustomControl for View (Format)
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- ExpressionBinding Element
+- ScriptBlock Element

 ## Syntax